 - Current CPR – Basic Rescuer Level C and a Standard First Aid certificate from a recognized First Aid/CPR Trainer.

 - Completion of a Holland College Medical Form

 - Valid driver’s license

-- Immunization Form The completed form is not required until after an applicant has been accepted.
-(Keep a copy for your records.)
+- Completion of an Immunization Verification Form (not required until after an applicant has been accepted)

 Graduates from this program may find employment with:

 The National Occupational Classification (NOC) is the nationally accepted reference on occupations in Canada.
 It organizes over 40,000 job titles into 500 occupational group descriptions.
 It is used daily by thousands of people to compile, analyze and communicate information about occupations, and to understand the jobs found throughout Canada’s labour market.
 This program provides skills training that falls within the duties described in the following: NOC 3413, NOC 4412.

 Feeling like you’re not quite ready for college?
 Check out the Open Academic Studies program.

 Interested in taking a credit course but don’t want to register for an entire program?
 Credit courses provide credit toward a diploma or certificate program.
 Holland College has a variety of options for studying part time during the day, or, in some instances, in the evening or on the weekend.